-C roatia's economic freedom score is 67.2, making its economy the 39th freest in the 2024 Index of Economic Freedom.
-Its rating has increased by 0.8 point from last year, and Croatia is ranked 22nd out of 44 countries in the Europe region.
-The country's economic freedom score is higher than the world average and equal to the regional average.
-Croatia's economy is considered "moderately free" according to the 2024 Index.
+C roatia's economic freedom score is 68.7, making its economy the 39th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 1.5 points from last year, and Croatia is ranked 22nd out of 44 countries in the Europe region.
+The country's economic freedom score is higher than the world and regional averages.
+Croatia's economy is considered "moderately free" according to the 2025 Index.

 Croatia's scores on most components of economic freedom remain average.
-Earlier competitive reforms and trade liberalization have encouraged economic modernization and the emergence of a vibrant private sector, but overall progress has lagged behind that of other emerging markets, and further reform is critical.
-Despite reform measures that have streamlined the procedures for establishing a business, Croatia's overall regulatory environment remains burdensome and inefficient.
+Earlier competitive reforms and trade liberalization have encouraged economic modernization and the emergence of a vibrant private sector, but overall progress has lagged behind progress in other emerging markets, and further reform is critical.
+Despite reform measures that have streamlined the procedures for establishing a business, the overall regulatory environment remains burdensome and inefficient.
 Similarly, the labor market remains relatively rigid.
 Inflation has been relatively high in recent years.

-HISTORICAL INDEX SCORE CHANGE (SINCE 1996): +19.2
+HISTORICAL INDEX SCORE CHANGE (SINCE 1996): +20.7